 Are you interested in taking time for a contemplative group experience?
 Do you yearn for a place where people listen deeply to what is said, without judgment, and hold you and your spirit as you talk?
 Learn More

-Monthly, these small groups gather to focus on the monthly worship theme, exploring guided questions and short readings.
+These small groups gather to focus on the monthly worship theme, exploring guided questions, and spiritual exercises.

-Led by a trained facilitator, these circles engage deep questions of spirituality, with time for reflection and sharing.
+Led by a trained facilitator, circle members engage deep questions of spirituality, with time for reflection and sharing.
 Learn More

 We gather to deepen our understanding of Unitarian Universalism and our continuing spiritual journeys through reading, discussion, exploring UU theology, and diverse spiritual paths.
 Learn More